 In this social and non-political scenario, the agenda of the referendum deciding the future of the region – if it will be part of India, Pakistan, or remain independent- would be the answer most inclusive of the region’s diversity.

 Recognition of diversities existing in the entire area of Jammu and Kashmir at its pre-partition status followed by a referendum are critical if a permanent resolution to the Kashmir problem is to be found for a sense of ultimate peace in the region.

 And peace is what people in the region are passionately waiting to breathe.

 (Promod Puri, a native of the state of Jammu and Kashmir, resides in Vancouver, Canada, he is a writer and former editor and publisher of the South Asian Canadian newspaper, The Link, and ex-editor of Native Indian newspaper, The New Nation.
-He is the author of recently published book titled “Hinduism beyond rituals, customs and traditions”).
+He is the author of a recently published book titled “Hinduism beyond rituals, customs and traditions”).
 His website: promodpuri.com